Adatorm/snake_c/readme.md

 -now type make on console and enter.

--after that, you can see snake.exe file if the compilation if successful.
+-after that, you can see snake.exe file if the compilation is successful.

--double click and open game.
+-double click "snake.exe" and open game.

 ###################
 to play game